Maratus: Description

 Maratus species are small spiders, with a total body length mostly around 4–5 mm (0.2 in), sometimes smaller, with a high degree of sexual dimorphism.
-They are known as peacock spiders, based on the peacock-like display of the dorsal (upper) surface of the abdomen (opisthosoma) of the males, on which there is a "plate" or "fan" of usually brightly colored and highly iridescent scales and hairs, often forming patterns in which the foreground colors contrast with the iridescent background.
-There may in addition be "flaps" or dense fringes of hairs at the sides of the abdomen, sometimes brightly colored.
+They are known as peacock spiders, based on the peacock-like display of the dorsal (upper) surface of the abdomen (opisthosoma) of the males, on which has a "plate" or "fan" of usually brightly colored and highly iridescent scales and hairs, often forming patterns in which the foreground colors contrast with the iridescent background.
+In addition, "flaps" or dense fringes of hairs may occur at the sides of the abdomen, sometimes brightly colored.
 In both sexes, the abdomen is joined to the cephalothorax by a long and very flexible pedicel.
 This allows males to raise their abdomens, which may also be capable of being flattened and waved from side to side, thus emphasizing the appearance of the dorsal pattern.
 Not all species have colors that appear bright to human vision; Maratus vespertilio is relatively cryptically colored, with most iridescence on the lateral flaps.
-The abdominal display is used in courtship and, in at least one species, also in aggressive interactions with rival males.
-If the male continues his dance when the female is not interested, she will often attempt to attack, kill, and feed on him; she may also do this after mating (sexual cannibalism).
-If the female is already mated, then she will appear more aggressive, and less receptive to other males' displays.
+The abdominal display is used in courtship, and in at least one species, also in aggressive interactions with rival males.
+If the male continues his dance when the female is not interested, she often attempts to attack, kill, and feed on him; she may also do this after mating (sexual cannibalism).
+If the female has already mated, then she appears more aggressive and less receptive to other males' displays.
 This can also occur if the female simply was not impressed by the male (less vibrations or less leg waving).
-She has an anti-receptivity signal that tells males she is not receptive.
+She has an antireceptivity signal that tells males she is not receptive.
 This serves a function to both the males and females.
-The males will stop wasting their energy on an unwilling female.
-The male's display is likely to attract predators, so stopping the performance is likely to protect both the female and male from potential dangers.
+The males then stop wasting their energy on an unwilling female.
+The males' displays are likely to attract predators, so stopping the performance is likely to protect both the females and males from potential dangers.
 In almost all species, males have relatively long third legs, often brightly patterned, that are also used in courtship displays.
 Salticid spiders have excellent vision, with the ability to see in at least two colors: green and ultraviolet (UV).
 The male display includes vibratory signals in addition to visual ones.
 At least one species (Maratus fimbriatus) displays with its first pair of legs rather than its third pair.
 Some Maratus including Maratus calcitrans, Maratus digitatus and Maratus jactatus display with greatly enlarged and decorated spinnerets when their abdomen is elevated.
 One species from Cape Riche, Western Australia, in a region which is something of a hot-spot for Maratus species, does not use its abdomen in its display at all, instead using a combination of decorated third legs and its bright blue face and fluffy white pedipalps.